NowellPhelps/nowellphelps.github.io/website.md

 ## About
 ###
-I am a PhD student in the Department of Biostatistics at Johns Hopkins University.
-I am broadly interested in using data-driven modelling to inform effective and equitable policymaking and interventions, and am particularly interested in applications in international health.
+I am a PhD student in the Department of Biostatistics at Johns Hopkins University, supervised by Professor Abhi Datta.
+I am broadly interested in developing and applying statistical methods to quantify and understand drivers of differences in health outcomes, particularly in multi-country contexts.

-I hold an MMath in Mathematics from the University of Oxford.
-After graduating I worked as a Research Assistant for Majid Ezzati at Imperial College London; while there I led an analysis updating the World Health Organization's obesity estimates, and spent four months in Kigali, Rwanda as a visiting researcher at the African Institute for Mathematical Sciences Research and Innovation Center.
+I previously studied Mathematics at the University of Oxford.
+After graduating I worked as a Research Assistant for Professor Majid Ezzati at Imperial College London, where I led an analysis updating the WHO's national obesity estimates, and spent four months as a visiting researcher at the African Institute for Mathematical Sciences Research and Innovation Center in Kigali, Rwanda.

-Outside of academia I enjoy cycling, climbing, and reading.
+In my free time I enjoy cycling, climbing, and reading.

 <img src="../media/me.png" alt="picture" width="400"/>